YoumiMa/TablERT/README.md

 We assume the processed CoNLL04 [2] data are already located in the folder `data/datasets/`, following the data split of [1] and [3]. (not provided along with this software)

+To obtain the data, it might be convenient to use our pre-processing script, i.e, data_processing.py.
+To envoke the script, json files provided by SpERT (https://github.com/markus-eberts/spert), and files recording the BILOU-format annotations for the dataset provided by another project (http://cistern.cis.lmu.de/globalNormalization/) should be used.

 ## Training

 To train a model on CoNLL04 train set and evaluate on CoNLL04 development set, run